DP World London Gateway's Story

 Our port offers the UK’s best tidal access, easily accessible road connections across the country, and direct national and international rail links.
 Our logistics hub, on the same site and only 28 miles away from Central London, offers convenient, modern warehouse space, the largest of its kind in Europe.

 Our ambition is to lead the future of trade and we are proud to be at the heart of Britain's trading future.
 We believe in the UK and have the ambition to boost growth, support businesses, create jobs and improve living standards.
-As part of our global Our World, Our Future initiaive, we aim to deliver a legacy in oceans, women and education.
+As part of our global Our World, Our Future initiative, we aim to deliver a legacy in oceans, women and education.

 We are acutely aware that it is not just our fantastic location and facilities that keep our business alive and thriving.
 We depend on our skilled and experienced workforce who are vital to our success in a diverse range of roles across the business.

 However, there is a skills shortage in the areas of logistics and IT and we have realised that there is a lack of awareness amongst parents, teachers and pupils as to the variety of interesting and rewarding jobs available in our industry.
-Within schools there is a low uptake of STEM (Science, Technology, Engineering and Maths) subjects with significant underachievement.
+Within schools, there is a low uptake of STEM (Science, Technology, Engineering and Maths) subjects with significant underachievement.
 Our business relies on future talent, but many pupils don’t consider jobs in this industry.

 We decided to address this by supporting the Enthuse Partnerships, working alongside two primary and four secondary schools to improve participation in STEM subjects.
-The scheme aims to address skills shortages that are fundamental to our industry, and spark interest and enthusiasm in pupils through inspiring teachers.
+The scheme aims to address skills shortages that are fundamental to our industry and spark interest and enthusiasm in pupils through inspiring teachers.

 Together we aim to empower teachers to gain the knowledge and skills they need to excite and inspire STEM learning, bettering each pupil’s education and addressing the skills gap that is creating a recruitment problem.